Theater Kid

 The highway stretched east, and Jason turned up the radio—Pixies on the college station, Black Francis singing about losing his mind.
 Jason sang along, his voice cracking on the high notes, not caring who heard.

 He thought about David screaming at him to feel instead of think.
 He thought about Megan's perfect hair and empty conversations.
-He thought about his mother's cigarette smokescreen and his father's closed door.
-He thought about becoming present, about being watchable, about having a face.
+He thought about his mother's cigarette smoke and his father's closed door.
+He thought about the difference between becoming present and being watchable.
+He thought about the MiyoVox's fuzzy, crackling metrics trying to measure things that couldn't be measured.

 Vermont was three thousand miles away.
 He'd never been there.
 Didn't know anyone there.
 Had no idea what he'd find.

-The road hummed beneath him, and for the first time in eighteen years, Jason felt like he was going somewhere instead of just leaving.
-But like a wet leaf stuck to the bottom of his shoe, his past would travel with him whether he knew it or not.
+The road hummed beneath him, and for the first time in eighteen years, Jason felt like he was doing something real instead of just performing.

 He turned up the radio and drove into the dark.